-In late Q2, JDS Energy & Mining Inc., a globally recognized engineering firm, completed an internal study, providing management with an initial assessment of potential mining methods, mine sequencing, pit de-watering logistics, location and space considerations for infrastructure, logistics and alternatives for tailings, environmental aspects, and possible mill size and configuration.
-This work has set the initial groundwork for a preliminary economic analysis ("PEA") for the Omai gold project.
+In late Q2, JDS Energy & Mining Inc. completed an internal study, providing management with an initial assessment of potential mining methods, mine sequencing, pit de-watering logistics, location and space considerations for infrastructure, logistics and alternatives for tailings, environmental aspects, and possible mill size and configuration.
+This work set the initial groundwork for the preliminary economic analysis ("PEA") for the Omai project.